Places Where You Can Walk in Martin Luther King Jr.'s Footsteps

 Location: 425 Sixth Ave.
 S. The jail is southwest of railroad tracks that limit access from downtown and west of Interstate 65 from the University of Alabama, Birmingham.

 Then: On April 12, 1963, King and fellow Baptist ministers Ralph Abernathy and Fred Shuttlesworth were arrested in Birmingham for protesting without a permit.
-During the eight days King was incarcerated, he wrote the correspondence that would become his “Letter From Birmingham Jail" in the margins of a Birmingham News story smuggled in to him, on scraps of paper and eventually on legal pads that his lawyers brought him.
+During the eight days King was incarcerated, he wrote the correspondence that would become his “Letter From Birmingham Jail” in the margins of a Birmingham News story smuggled in to him, on scraps of paper and eventually on legal pads that his lawyers brought.

 King was detained in Birmingham a second time, Oct.
 30, 1967, on contempt charges for failing to obtain a city parade permit.
-He spent three days in the Jefferson County jail downtown.
+He spent three days in the Jefferson County Jail downtown.

-Now: The building that was the Birmingham City jail is part of the Birmingham Police Department Detention Division.
+Now: The building that was the Birmingham City Jail is part of the Birmingham Police Department Detention Division.
 The historic jail building is unused and in disrepair but does have a historical marker that was unveiled April 16, 2013.

-7. Washington, D.C.
+8. Washington, D.C.

 Site: Lincoln Memorial